<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="false">http://wildmuse.net/beltaine-frost/</guid>

-<p>A lovely way to start the first morning of May is with a reminder of <a href="http://lord-whimsy.livejournal.com/209943.html">Lord Whimsy&#8217;s post</a> about David Brenner&#8217;s moss garden.
-I love moss and don&#8217;t care much obsessively trimmed blandscapes.
+<content:encoded><![CDATA[<p>A lovely way to start the first morning of May is with a reminder of <a href="http://lord-whimsy.livejournal.com/209943.html">Lord Whimsy&#8217;s post</a> about David Brenner&#8217;s moss garden.
+Moss lends such a lovely patina to the landscape or garden unlike the osessively trimmed blandscapes where moss is banned.
 There is a small cottage up the road with a moss path to the door with a big stone at the end in front of the door.
 It&#8217;s like an anti-welcome mat.
 I love that.
 C.P.
-McDill and I turned up every stone with moss attached and tucked them under shaded places. </p>
+McDill and I turned up every stone with moss attached and tucked them under shaded places.</p>

 <p>Lack of mossiness aside, the rest of our garden is thriving and the micro-climate we created has held up well to the elements.
 We are still working on the dry laid stone wall that will go all the way around the garden and up the hill.
 Last night we had an unexpected frost.
 It&#8217;s an ironic May Eve gift for gardeners, a sort of literal &#8220;May Day&#8221; for the seedlings and bulbs just beginning to bloom.
-I put tomatoes, peppers, and basil in the potting shed and lit all of the votive candles I could find. </p>
+I put tomatoes, peppers, and basil in the potting shed and lit all of the votive candles I could find.</p>

 <p>The mossy path and spring tulips in the front garden.</p>

-<p>The dry laid wall in progress. </p>
+<p>The dry laid wall in progress.</p>

 <p>The beginnings of a strawberry patch and phlox with rocks.</p>

-<p>Pesto and salsa hiding in the potting shed.</p>
+<p style="text-align: center;">Pesto and salsa hiding in the potting shed.<br />

 <p>We live on sand.
 The bare space is 24 x 24 feet with nothing planted on it.
 Purslane grows there every spring and every summer we eat it and then the patch is bare again.
 My plan is to lay out a spiral path with flagstones that I&#8217;ve been collecting and then to see what will grow there other than purslane.</p>